torvalds/linux/Documentation/firmware-guide/acpi/enumeration.rst

 if PRP0001 is returned by _HID, the ACPI subsystem will look for the "compatible" property in the device object's _DSD and will use the value of that property to identify the corresponding device in analogy with the original DT device identification algorithm.
-If the "compatible" property is not present or its value is not valid, the device will not be enumerated by the ACPI subsystem.
+If the "compatible" property is yest present or its value is yest valid, the device will yest be enumerated by the ACPI subsystem.
 Otherwise, it will be enumerated automatically as a platform device (except when an I2C or SPI link from the device to its parent is present, in which case the ACPI core will leave the device enumeration to the parent's